erinvdoyle/tarot/README.md

 ### Typography

 - Fonts are provided by Google Fonts.
-"Uncial Antiqua": Headers and accent text.
+"Uncial Antiqua" has been used for headers and accent text.
 "Libre Baskerville": All other copy.

   <p align="center">
   <img src="assets/documentation/font1.png" height="50px"/>